Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Discussion

 \section{Discussion}

 We find that a general, but noisy, signal of off-chain prices can be extracted from the on-chain feature set, although it remains difficult to extract precise prices from the noise.
 It is possible to improve the accuracy of the model by including features of DEX pricing of ETH/stablecoin pairs, as would be expected from \cite{angeris2020improved}.
-However, this is antithetical to the approach, as this would implicitly rely on the assumption that 1 stablecoin = 1 USD.
-Such models would face the significant further issues of detecting stablecoin depeg events (such as happened in USDC in March 2023) given that data is sparse for such events.
+However, this would implicitly rely on the assumption that 1 stablecoin = 1 USD, which would face the significant further issues of detecting stablecoin depeg events (such as happened in USDC in March 2023) given that data is sparse for such events.
+Instead, the aim of this work is to provide information that can be used on top of existing oracle mechanisms, including DEX pricing, to relax trust requirements in those methods.

-While this approach could likely not be used as a direct price oracle, the information from the recovered price signal could still be useful as a sense check to inform when other oracle-reported prices may be suspect.
+While this approach could likely not be used as a direct price oracle, the information from the recovered price signal could still in principle be useful as a sense check to inform when other oracle-reported prices may be suspect.
 This function would be potentially very useful in application as the most profitable oracle manipulations to date have been large manipulations that may be caught by such methods.
-Oracle systems of this style have indeed been proposed \cite{klages2022cpf}, although using other measures than the price signal we uncover.
+An existing oracle system of this style in \cite{klages2022cpf} has been developed by cross-referencing information from DEX price sources.
+This approach has limitations, however, in sense checking the connection to the desired quote asset USD since it cannot be represented by DEX prices alone.
+Incorporating measures of the price signal that we uncover on top of the existing structure could help to mitigate this limitation.
+A main open question here is whether measures of price signal reported on-chain can be improved enough to make this feasible in application as a means of anomaly detection for oracle-reported prices.
 Such a method could also serve to better align the incentives of an oracle provider to report correct prices with the knowledge that their quality of their feed is being graded against the signal in on-chain information.
 Models such as \cite{huo2021decentralized,klages2020stablecoins} could model this analytically, interchanging the oracle provider with the governors in those models.